-- While fixed-income investments provide the benefit of capital protection and stable returns, the returns can be inadequate, after factoring in inflation - This highlights the biggest drawback of traditional investments their inability to act as return enhancers.
-Hence, there is a need to look at instruments that offer better inflation-adjusted returns - If we look at the earlier illustration, even though Anil's Rs 77,000 investment in FD grew 5.4% to Rs 1 lakh, the inflation, considering the same amount, grew about 5% to Rs 98,000, resulting in a meagre inflation-adjusted return of Rs 2,000
+- While fixed-income investments aims to provide the benefit of capital protection and relatively stable returns, the returns can be inadequate, after factoring in inflation - This highlights the biggest drawback of traditional investments - their inability to act as return enhancers.
+Hence, there is a need to look at instruments that offer better inflation-adjusted returns - If we look at the earlier illustration, even though Anil's Rs 73,000 investment in FD grew 6.50% to Rs 1 lakh, the inflation, considering the same amount, grew about 5% to Rs 93,000, resulting in a meagre inflation-adjusted return of Rs 7,000

-Source - CRISIL, Assuming inflation of ~5% (5-year average inflation rate for fiscals 2016-21 CPI) Past performance may or may not be sustained in the future.
+Fort illustration purpose only Source - CRISIL, Assuming inflation of ~5% (5-year average inflation rate for fiscals 2017-22 CPI)

+Past performance may or may not be sustained in the future.
 Mutual fund investments are subject to market risks.
 Read all scheme-related documents carefully

-ELSS - A good combo to save tax and build wealth over the long term
+ELSS - A good combo to save tax and build potential wealth over the long term